 Many people rank Europe at the top of their travel list for the future, but it seems expensive from far away!
 While London and Paris may really cost you a pretty penny to do it right, there are some hidden gems that are less well known throughout this gorgeous continent.

-Giant thermal pools, castles from the 13th century, ancient temples and long lost mythology — quite a few wonders await you at these shockingly affordable locations.
+Giant thermal pools, castles from the 13th century, ancient temples and long lost mythology — quite a few wonders await you at these shockingly affordable European locations.
 Let’s take a peek!

 Beer Baths: Prague, Czech Republic